omazapa/root/documentation/users-guide/FittingHistograms.md

   fitter.Config().ParSettings(2).SetLowerLimit(0);
 ```

-Note that the `ParameterSettings` are created for each parameter in the `FitConfig` class, after the function is set in the Fitter.
-When the function is set, the number of parameter is known and
+Note that a `ROOT::Fit::ParameterSettings` objects exists for each fit parameter and it created by the `ROOT::Fit::FitConfig` class, after the model function has been set in the Fitter.
+Only when the function is set, the number of parameter is known and
 automatically the `FitConfig` creates the corresponding `ParameterSetting` objects.

+When fitting, different minimizer can be used.
+The can be implemented in different libraries and loaded ar run time by the plug-in manager system of ROOT.
+Each different minimizer (e.g. *Minuit, Minuit2, Fumili,* etc.)  consists of a different implementation of the `ROOT::Math::Minimizer` interface.
+Within the same minimizer, thus within the same class implementing the `Minimizer` interface, different algorithms can exist.
+For example in the case of Minuit, we have *Migrad, Simplex* or *Minimize*.
+The minimizer and its corresponding algorithm, when available,
-The Minimizer library type (e.g. Minuit, Minuit2, Fumili, GSL, etc.) and its corresponding algorithm (e.g. Migrad, Simplex,..) can be set using the function `FitConfig::SetMinimizer` or by using
-directly the `ROOT:Math::MinimizerOptions` class.
+can be set by using the function `FitConfig::SetMinimizer("minimizerName")` or by using directly the `ROOT:Math::MinimizerOptions` class.

-Using the ROOT plug-in manager the Minimizer library requested is loaded and in case it is not available the default one is used.
-The minimizer is used via the `ROOT::Math::Minimizer` class.
+If the requested minimizer is not available in ROOT, the default one is used.
+The default minimizer type and algorithm can be specified by using the
+static function `ROOT::Math::MinimizerOptions::SetDefaultMinimizer("minimizerName")`

 ### Minimizer Libraries and Algorithms

-The list of available Minimizer libraries currently available in ROOT, with their corresponding available algorithms is the following one.
-Some Minimizers (e.g. Minuit) contain several algorithms that the user can
+The list of available minimizer libraries currently available in ROOT, with their corresponding available algorithms is the following one.
+Some minimizers (e.g. *Minuit*) contain several algorithms that the user can
 choose.
-Others are based on a single algorithm (e.g. Fumili)
+Others are based on a single algorithm (e.g. *Fumili*)

    - **`Minuit`**  (library *libMinuit*).
 Old version of Minuit, based on the `TMinuit` class.
 The list of possible algorithms are: